Test Detail

 Diabetic: Above 6.5% (above 48 mmol/mol approx.)

 Less than 5.7% Glycated Hemoglobin indicates normal levels of blood sugar.
-Increased risk of developing Diabetes is found in Prediabetic patients with blood sugar level between 5.7% and 6.4%.
+Increased risk of developing Diabetes is found in Prediabetic patients with blood sugar levels between 5.7% and 6.4%.
 Patients with a HbA1c level greater than 6.5% are usually diagnosed with Diabetes.

-Answers to Patient Concerns & Frequently Asked Questions (FAQs) about HbA1c
+Answers to Patient Concerns & Frequently Asked Questions (FAQs) about HbA1c (Hemoglobin A1c)

-Frequently Asked Questions about Glycosylated Hemoglobin
+Frequently Asked Questions about HbA1c (Hemoglobin A1c)

-Q. Why is an HbA1c test performed?
+Q. Why is a glycosylated hemoglobin (HbA1c) test performed?

-An HbA1c test helps to measure a person's average blood sugar levels over the past 8 to 12 weeks.
+A glycosylated hemoglobin (HbA1c) test helps to measure a person's average blood sugar levels over the past 8 to 12 weeks.
 This test is essential for diagnosing and monitoring diabetes, assessing the effectiveness of diabetes treatment plans, and helping to prevent or manage potential complications.

-The HbA1c test can be done as part of a routine health check-up.
+An HbA1c test can be done as part of a routine health check-up.
 For individuals with diabetes, it's generally recommended to get this test done every 3 to 6 months, depending on your specific treatment plan and blood sugar control.
 If you have been recently diagnosed or have made significant changes to your treatment, your doctor may recommend more frequent testing.

 Q. Can an HbA1c test be used for both Type 1 and Type 2 diabetes?